strawberry-graphql/strawberry/docs/guides/relay.md

         node_ids: Optional[Iterable[str]] = None,
         required: bool = False,
     ):
+        # nodes_id will be a list when resolving specific nodes
         if node_ids is not None:
             return [
                 fruits[int(nid)] if required else fruits.get(nid) for nid in node_ids
             ]

+        # But will be None when resolving a connection without a custom resolver
         return fruits.values()